Last updated: January 16, 2023

 Swails died in Kingstree, South Carolina on May 17, 1900.
 His gravesite in the segregated Humane and Friendly Society Cemetery in Charleston remained unmarked until the 1970s.

 Lt.
 Swails’s life spanned the dramatic change in American history from slavery to Black political power in the South.
-Although he died at the beginning of the long Jim Crow era, his life and accomplishments foreshadowed the continued fight for civil rights throughout the 20th and 21st centuries that remains ongoing today.
+Although he died at the beginning of the long Jim Crow era, his life and accomplishments foreshadowed the continued fight for civil rights throughout the 1900s and 2000s that remains ongoing today.

 - Douglas R. Egerton, Thunder at the Gates: The Black Civil War Regiments that redeemed America (New York: Basic Books, 2016), 20.